Eternity534/Cybersecurity_data_privacy/README.md

 - 10.11.2024, 1h, CISCO Introduction to cybersecurity final exam -> done
 - 11.11.2024, 2h, Class 16:00-18:00 -> done
 - 15.11.2024, 2h30, Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data, Lab: Username enumeration via different responses and Lab: Unprotected admin functionality -> done
+- 17.11.2024, 1h, fixing problems with git commit and push for the new booking project -> done